2 min read

 Buy products on zero down payment

-How to write a cancelled cheque
+How to write a cancelled cheque – Step-by-step process:

-Why and when is a cancelled cheque required
+When is a cancelled cheque required

 A cancelled cheque is required for a number of reasons in India.
 Firstly, it is used as proof of payment in various financial transactions such as loan applications, insurance policies, and credit card applications.
 It serves as evidence of the account holder's name, bank details, and signature.
 It is also used as a means of providing bank account details to third parties, such as for direct deposit of salaries and dividends.
 Additionally, cancelled cheques are used for setting up automatic bill payments, as it provides authorization for the service provider to deduct the required amount from the account holder's bank account.
 Therefore, it is important for individuals to keep a record of cancelled cheques to ensure smooth financial transactions and to avoid any disputes in the future.